 A Comprehensive Guide to Training Your Cane Corso Puppy

-The Cane Corso has been around for a long time.
-They descended from the ancient Molassus dogs that fought beside the Roman Centurians during the Gallic Wars.
-But, as daunting as their appearance and history may be, they are one of the most intelligent and loyal breeds of dogs out there.
-And their sweet way of communicating with their unique "talk" can be quite comical.
+The cane corso has been around for a long time.
+They descend from the ancient Molossus dogs that fought beside the Roman centurions during the Gallic Wars.
+As daunting as their appearance and history are, they're one of the most intelligent and loyal breeds of dogs.
+Their unique way of communicating with their sweet "talk" is quite comical.
+In May 2023 the Charlotte Observer named the cane corso the most popular dog in North Carolina.

-If you are considering welcoming a Cane Corso into your life, congratulations!
-You are in for an extraordinary ride.
-But with that said, you must learn how to train your Cane Corso puppy properly so that they grow up to be the well-mannered dog of your dreams.
-This article will provide a comprehensive guide to training your Cane Corso puppy.small cane corso puppy
+If you're considering welcoming a cane corso into your life, congratulations!
+You're in for an extraordinary ride.
+You must learn how to train your cane corso puppy properly so they grow up to be the well-mannered dog of your dreams.
+This article provides a guide to training your cane corso puppy.

-Even though the Cane Corso is brilliant and eager to please, they are equally stubborn and bred to have a dominant personality.
-They will test you at every turn to see if you can be their pack leader.
-A Cane Corso puppy is much like a human baby—they're adorable, full of energy, and need constant supervision and care.
-However, unlike human babies, Cane Corsos grow up to be adults in a year and develop an instinct to protect their pack.
+Even though the cane corso is brilliant and eager to please, they are equally self-willed and bred to have a strong personality.
+A cane corso puppy is much like a human baby — they're adorable, full of energy, and need constant supervision and care.
+However, unlike human babies, cane corsos grow up to be adults in a year and have the instinct to protect their pack.

 Training Allows You to Bond With Your Cane Corso Puppy

-Another reason why training is essential is that it helps you build a bond with your dog.
-Training allows you to teach your dog what you expect from them and establishes you as the pack leader.
-A well-trained dog is also more likely to listen to you and obey your commands, making it easier to take them out in public or around other people and animals.
-In addition, Cane Corsos love having a purpose.
-By training them and teaching them new tricks, you are giving them a sense of purpose.
+Training is essential to improve the bond with your dog.
+Training allows you to teach your dog what you expect from them.
+A well-trained dog listens to you and obeys your commands, making it easier to take them out in public or around other people and animals.
+Corsos love having a purpose.
+By training them and teaching them new tricks, you give them that sense of purpose.

 When people talk about dog training, most think of the basic obedience commands such as sit, stay, come, down, and heel.
-While these commands are important, they are just the bare minimum when it comes to training your Cane Corso.
-You also need to focus on household rules and manners.
-Aside from potty training, crate training, and leash manners, Cane Corso needs vigorous socialization training, territorial inhibition training, and bite inhibition training.
+While these commands are important, they are just the bare minimum when it comes to training your cane corso.
+Focus on household rules and manners.
+Aside from potty training, crate training, and leash manners, corsos need vigorous socialization training, territorial inhibition training, and bite inhibition training.

 Socialization Training

-Because Cane Corsos are bred to be fighters and bodyguards, their instinct is to be suspicious of strangers.
-It is essential to start socialization training early on so your Cane Corso can learn to accept people, other animals, and new situations.
+Because cane corsos are bred to be protectors and guardians, their instinct is to be suspicious of strangers.
+It is essential to start socialization training early on so your cane corso learns to accept people, other animals, and new situations.
 The goal is to expose your puppy to as many different people, places, and other house animals, such as other dogs and cats, in a positive way so that they grow up to be confident and well-adjusted.
 The training also allows them to be exposed to children and smaller animals and to learn gentle ways to interact with them.

 Territorial Inhibition Training

 Territorial inhibition training is just as necessary as socialization training.
-This type of training teaches your Cane Corso not to be aggressive or territorial when someone comes into your home and yard or approaches their crates, beds, and feeding bowls.
-Instead of launching an attack, your dog should remain calm and relaxed in these situations.running cane corso
+This type of training teaches your cane corso to confidently accept when someone comes into their home and yard or approaches their crates, beds, and feeding bowls.
+Your dog remains calm and relaxed in these situations.

 Bite Inhibition Training

-Cane Corsos have the instinct to bite and hold onto their prey.
-With their powerful jaws and colossal stature, a tiny nip can quickly turn into a severe bite.
-It is vital to begin bite inhibition training early on so your Cane Corso understands that biting and nipping humans are never acceptable behaviors.
+Cane corsos have the innate ability to bite and hold onto their prey.
+With their powerful jaws and colossal stature, a tiny nip quickly turns into a severe bite.
+It is vital to begin bite inhibition training early on so your cane corso understands that biting and nipping humans are never acceptable behaviors.

 Positive Reinforcement is Key

-When training your Cane Corso puppy, positive reinforcement methods, such as treats, praise, and petting, have a much more significant impact on their behavior than negative reinforcement, such as scolding or punishment.
-With positive reinforcement, your puppy will learn that those good behaviors are rewarded and will be more likely to repeat those behaviors in the future.
+When training your cane corso puppy, positive reinforcement methods, such as treats, praise, and petting, have a much more significant impact on their behavior than aversive types of training such as scolding or punishment.
+With positive reinforcement, your puppy learns that those good behaviors are rewarded and are more likely to repeat those behaviors in the future.

 When Should You Begin Training With Your Cane Corso Puppy?

-Believe it or not, puppies begin their learning as early as two weeks of age while they interact and bond with their mothers.
-Even though they are blind and deaf at the time, the amount of attention given by their mothers helps shape their personalities to become more confident and calm adults.
-Puppies that are more positively socialized as puppies are less likely to exhibit fearfulness and aggressive behaviors.
+Puppies begin their learning as early as two weeks of age while they interact and bond with their mothers and littermates.
+Even though they are blind and deaf at the time, the social interactions given while in their litter shape their personalities to become more confident and calm adults.
+As researchers Dr. Tiffani Howell et al. published in Veterinary Medicine Research and Reports, "Socialization with other animal species was negatively associated with inappropriate predatory behavior, and dogs that attended puppy preschool were found to be less fearful, less aggressive, and more social."

 When puppies are three weeks of age, their eyes, ears, and other motor skills become more functional.
-Research studies have shown that just handling the puppies gently every day can already produce more calming behavior than puppies that have never been handled by humans.
-Although these early stimulations can induce mild stress in the puppies, the positive experience allows them to cope better with stress later in their lives.
+Handling the puppies gently every day produces more calm behavior than in puppies that have never been handled by humans.
+Although these early stimulations induce mild stress in the puppies, the experience allows them to cope better with stress later in their lives.

 Newborn puppies must be introduced to humans before they reach 14 weeks.
-It has been noted that puppies never introduced to humans during that critical period will never be able to form healthy relationships with humans.
-Even when the puppy bonds with a human, they will still be generally wary and fearful of other humans.
+Puppies never introduced to humans during that critical period are less able to form healthy relationships with humans.
+Even when the puppy bonds with a human, they are still generally wary and fearful of other humans.

 Calming Dog Ad